-In this day and age, there are really only a handful of magicians who have achieved household-name status, and David Blaine is at the top of that list.
-David Blaine's weirdest magic tricks have included everything from being encased in a large block of ice to having a million volts of electricity zapped through his body.
-But his personal life has been just as singular, weird, and altogether fascinating.
+In this day and age, there are only a handful of magicians who have achieved household-name status.
+David Blaine is near the top of that list.
+Blaine's wildest magic tricks have included everything from being encased in a block of ice to having a million volts of electricity zapped through his body.
+But his personal life is just as singular, weird, and altogether fascinating.

 This trailblazing magician was born in Brooklyn on April 4, 1973.
 At the age of four, he saw a street magician performing on the subway, and Blaine's love of magic was born.
-He set out to become a master of illusion and eventually accomplished that task at a remarkably young age.
-He was just 24-years-old when his first TV special aired, and he's been one of the most popular (and profitable) magicians in history ever since.
+He set out to become a master of illusion and accomplished that task at a remarkably young age.
+He was just 24 years old when his first TV special aired, and he's been one of the most popular (and profitable) magicians in history ever since.

-In a 1999 interview with Time Out, a former classmate of Blaine's tells a story about a time the magician supposedly killed a pigeon with his mind: "We were just sitting around in a classroom one day," he said, "and David pointed to a pigeon sitting on a windowsill about 20 feet away.
+In a 1999 interview with Time Out, a former classmate of Blaine's reportedly told a story about a time the magician killed a pigeon with his mind: "We were just sitting around in a classroom one day, and David pointed to a pigeon sitting on a windowsill about 20 feet away.
 He said, 'See that bird?
 I’m going to make its heart stop.'
 And a few seconds later, it just fell off the sill, dead."

-When Time Out asked Blaine about the incident, his reply was puzzling: "That pigeon didn't die," Blaine insisted.
+When asked Blaine about the incident, his reply was puzzling: "That pigeon didn't die," Blaine insisted.
 "It just appeared to be dead.
 The way I do magic is to wait for the moment to exist.
 I don't create the moment."
-The fate of the pigeon is currently unknown, but he did seem to bring another back to life.
+The fate of that pigeon is currently unknown, but he did seem to bring another back to life.